bruz/hubfolio/README.md

 # Hubfolio

 Builds a portfolio of GitHub repos you own or have contributed to, ranked by a combination of four metrics.
+See [hubfol.io](http://hubfol.io/).

 ## Development